WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 Their current implementation options are limited:
 * Use Speculation Rules API or another means of speculatively loading resources without a privacy-preserving proxy. **This exposes client IP addresses to 3P origins.**
 * Use Speculation Rules API with the ACIWCO requirement.
 The satisfaction of this requirement is left up to the UA implementation, which might not support ACIWCO.
 If the UA doesn’t support ACIWCO, it [must not execute any rules with that requirement](https://wicg.github.io/nav-speculation/prefetch.html#ref-for-prefetch-record-anonymization-policy%E2%91%A0).
+Additionally, since this introduces a third-party service run by the browser-vendor, the UA may require additional opt-ins ([Chrome, the only browser currently running such a proxy [requires users to enable the "Extended preloading" mode in Chrome's [preload settings](https://support.google.com/chrome/answer/1385029?&co=GENIE.Platform%3DAndroid)](https://developer.chrome.com/blog/private-prefetch-proxy#referrers:~:text=to%20allow%20other%20sites%20to%20preload%20navigations%20through%20Google%20servers%2C%20users%20need%20to%20select%20the%20%22Extended%20preloading%22%20mode%20in%20Chrome%27s%20preload%20settings.)).

 The site owner cannot control how the ACIWCO requirement is satisfied for their speculation rule.
 This proposal is to give them control by letting them bring their own proxy.